 A motorcycle is not a motor vehicle under Michigan, according to the no-fault law, so no-fault law does not extend to Motorcycles.
 The law MCL 500.3101(2)(e) requires that a vehicle have more than two wheels to be a motor vehicle.
 Even though Motorcycles are not part of the no-fault system, you still need motorcycle insurance to register your motorcycle in Michigan.

 The first section is bodily injury and property damage; this coverage will protect you and your assets if someone sues you as the result of an auto accident.
 In Michigan, someone can sue you if you injure them with your vehicle, causing a substantial injury to the other driver, passenger, or pedestrian.
-This coverage covers the cost of defending the lawsuit and pays for the cost of the defense in addition to your liability limit.
+This coverage covers the cost of defending the lawsuit and the cost of the defense.

 The state requires you to carry these minimum limits: